RUTH WHITE BIO

 Ruth C. White, PhD MPH MSW RSW

-Dr. White currently works as Advisor on equity, diversity, and inclusion at Rotman School of Management at the University of Toronto, where she also is also a sessional lecturer at the Factor-Inwentash School of Social Work.
+Dr. White recently transitioned to full-time self-employment as a therapist, speaker, writer and teacher, after a two year stint as Advisor on equity, diversity, and inclusion at the Rotman School of Management at the University of Toronto, where she has taught as a sessional lecturer in the Factor-Inwentash School of Social Work.
+She teaches Organizational Culture and Organizational Change in the Leading Change executive education program at Rotman.

-Before that, she spent 7 years as Clinical Associate Professor in the Suzanne Dworak-Peck School of Social Work at the University of Southern California, where she taught leadership, management, program evaluation and social policy to MSW students.
-Prior to that she gained tenure during her 11 years at Seattle University, where she taught social policy, data analysis, research methods, race & ethnicity, global social welfare, and community organizing to BSW and sociology students.
+In the last role of her full-time academic career Dr. White spent 7 years as Clinical Associate Professor in the Suzanne Dworak-Peck School of Social Work at the University of Southern California, where she taught leadership, management, program evaluation, and social policy to MSW students.
+Ruth gained tenure (2009) at Seattle University, where she taught social policy, data analysis, research methods, race & ethnicity, global social welfare, and community organizing to BSW and sociology students.
 In addition, she led an interdisciplinary study-abroad program in Belize for 5 years, and founded/managed a successful health improvement program in maternal and child health in rural Njeru, Uganda for 5 years.
 Dr. White has also taught at UC Berkeley, San Francisco State, Simmons, and Fordham University.
 Her experience as a social worker has included stints in child welfare, addictions, corrections, and residential treatment settings in Canada, the UK and the USA.

 With more than 20 years of speaking to thousands of people in a wide variety of sectors across the globe, Dr. White has built a reputation for thought-provoking keynotes, lectures and workshops that lead to paradigm shifts, organizational change and personal growth.
 As a consultant, workshop facilitator & public speaker her clients have included JPMorgan, Indeed, PwC, Aetna, Premera Blue Cross, Protiviti, NAACP and more.

-Her groundbreaking research on the LGBTQ+ community in Jamaica, led her to be an expert witness in 12+ cases to support queer Jamaicans from being deported from the USA.
+Her groundbreaking research on the LGBTQ+ community in Jamaica, led her to be an expert witness in more than a dozen cases to prevent queer Jamaicans from being deported from the USA.
 In that capacity she has worked with Yale, Columbia and NYU law schools, gay rights and immigration rights organizations, and prestigious legal firms.

 Dr. White has a travel & wellness newsletter on Substack called Be Well and Wander, and has written articles for Harvard Business Review, Fast Company, Tracy Anderson magazine, HuffPost, and more.
 She is the author of 4 books including The Stress Management Workbook and Everyday Stress Relief.
 Ruth was educated at University of California-Berkeley, McGill University (Canada), London School of Economics and the University of Ottawa (Canada).